Bitch (slang): In reference to men

 When used to describe a male, bitch may also confer the meaning of subordinate, especially to another male, as in prison.
 Generally, this term is used to indicate that the person is acting outside the confines of their gender roles, such as when women are assertive or aggressive, or when men are passive or servile.
 According to James Coyne from the Department of Psychology at the University of California, "'Bitch' serves the social function of isolating and discrediting a class of people who do not conform to the socially accepted patterns of behavior."

-In the context of prison sexuality, a bitch is a lower-hierarchy prisoner, typically physically weak or vulnerable, who is dominated by more senior prisoners and forced to adopt a servile role.
-According to convention, these inmates are used as sexual slaves or traded as personal property.

-A "prison bitch" can also refer to any subservient entity, as in the Douglas Rushkoff description of a Microsoft - Yahoo partnership: "Yahoo is merely hooking up with the most alpha male company it can still find in order to survive.
-Microsoft will soon turn Yahoo into its prison bitch, and this won't be pretty."